naredula-jana/Jiny-Kernel/bin/README.md

 **Procedure to Build the Image from local source and run:**

-Below Docker Container will refer the source code from  local host, after that it build the image and then execute the image.
+Execute the below docker script from the top directory.
+Docker Container will refer the source code from  local host, after that it build the image and then execute the image.
-Execute the below command from the top directory.

 ```
  docker run -v $PWD:/opt/jiny_src/ --privileged --rm -it --entrypoint "/run/local_compile_run"  naredulajana/jiny_base:latest